2026 ADULT CHAMBER MUSIC retreat

 Application Deadline: MARCH 15.
 SLOTS ARE LIMITED.
 (For pianists, only 3 slots available)

-To apply, please prepare a short video with the repertoire you are currently working on and fill out the application form below (available in WordDoc or as a Google Form).
+To apply, please prepare a short video with the repertoire you are currently working on and fill out the application form below (available HERE to download or as a Google Form).
 Please, note the video is not an AUDITION and does not need to be perfect - it will simply help us place you in the ensemble that will be best for your level of experience and musicianship, and will ensure satisfactory musical collaboration and learning process.

 Application process:

-1. Fill out an application form (available below).
+1. Fill out the 2026 Retreat application form (available below).

 2. Upload and share your video (see below for details).